cafaro/UDDSketch/README.md

 # Version history

 - v1.3   fixed a bug related to an incorrect handling of zero values in some cases
-- v1.2.1 current version: fixed a regression issue introduced in v1.2
+- v1.2.1 fixed a regression issue introduced in v1.2
 - v1.2   fixed some additional memory leaks arising when removing items
 - v1.1   fixed some memory leaks
 - v1.0   initial release

 # Usage